lineartimer/WebAppStarterPack/README.md

 ## Step 3: Seed the database

 You'll need to seed the database using the sqls in src/Db.
 The simplest way to run these queries is from the Azure Portal.
-Go to the database, there you'll find the Query editor.
+Go to the database, there you'll find the Query editor, which can run sql queries.

 ### Step 3.1 Create users